-Join the Center for Community Engagement’s AmeriCorps’ MLK Day of Service book club on A More Beautiful and Terrible History: The Uses and Misuses of Civil Rights History this winter term.
+The Center for Community Engagement’s AmeriCorps’ MLK Day of Service book club on A More Beautiful and Terrible History: The Uses and Misuses of Civil Rights History took place during Winter Term 2021.

 Book Club Questions